Opus 1227

 Performance materials available from the publisher.

-Radegund Variations (2017) was written for and is dedicated to Hartmut Siebmanns, cantor and organist in Pößneck, in the Thuringia region of Germany.
+Radegund Variations (2017) was written for and is dedicated to Hartmut Siebmanns, who was at that time cantor and organist in Pößneck, in the Thuringia region of Germany.

 This work was inspired by the life of Radegund (ca. 520–587), who was a Thuringian princess (and later Frankish queen) most famous for founding the Abbey of the Holy Cross in Poitiers, France.